Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-Speaking of which, by the way, Grand Forks North Dakota mother.
+So, speaking of which, by the way, Grand Forks North Dakota mother, get this headline: Grand Forks mom pleads guilty in breastfeeding case.

-Larson uh said officers were concerned about the infant's welfare, so they called the hospital, were told that breastfeeding while intoxicated is not good for the kid.
+Larson said officers were concerned about the infant's welfare, so they called the hospital, were told that breastfeeding while intoxicated is not good for the kid.

-Ms. uh Anne Varinia was uh notified of that.
+Ms. Ann Varinia was notified of that.

 She continued to make attempts to breastfeed.